Strong log-convexity of genus sequences: In conclusion

 \section{In conclusion}

 Let us end with a more positive viewpoint.
-Our counterexamples to the LGCD Conjecture are still unimodal.
-As far as the author can tell, the unimodal weakening of the LGCD Conjecture could (and actually should) still be true.
+Our counterexamples to the LCGD Conjecture are still unimodal.
+As far as the author can tell, the unimodal weakening of the LCGD Conjecture could (and actually should) still be true.

 \begin{conjecture} The genus distribution of every graph $G$ is unimodal. \end{conjecture}

 The following also looks plausible.

 \begin{conjecture} Every graph that triangulates some surface has log-concave genus distribution. \end{conjecture}